bbigras/nix-config/README.md

 WIP

 # Features
-- deploy with nixus
+- flakes
-- pin dependendies with niv
+- deploy with deploy-rs
 - use the zen Linux kernel
 - use nixos-hardware for laptop
 - BTRFS on all system